 Research

-The Tufts Institute of Cosmology investigates a wide range of topics in theoretical physics and cosmology, ranging from high-energy cosmic rays, cosmic strings and other topological defects, energy conditions in general relativity, negative energies and closed time-like curves, quantum fluctuations in the presence of gravitation, cosmological inflation, eternal inflation and the multiverse, dark energy, anthropic selection, quantum cosmology, and string cosmology, to name some areas of concentration.
+The Tufts Institute of Cosmology investigates a wide range of topics in theoretical physics and cosmology, ranging from cosmic strings and other topological defects, dark matter and dark energy, gravitational waves, cosmic inflation, connections to particle physics, effective field theory, quantum fluctuations, to name some areas of concentration.
 Aspects of these topics are described below.
 See a list of papers by Institute of Cosmology faculty.

 Unified theories of particle interactions permit stable solutions referred to as "defects."
 If big bang evolution cooled the universe through a phase transition breaking such unified symmetries, then it is possible that cosmological defects were formed.
 These could leave signatures in the form of gravity waves, cosmic microwave background anisotropies, high-energy cosmic rays, etc., thus informing us of details of high-energy physics otherwise inaccessible to experiment.
 We study the evolution and observational effects of cosmic defects such as cosmic strings, superstring networks, and domain walls.